-Studies have shown that pupils who commute long distances suffer from fatigue and low morale, which can lead to dropping out of school or poor concentration in class after spending long hours on the road (Marique, Dujardin, Teller, & Reiter, 2013).
+Studies have shown that pupils who commute long distances suffer from fatigue and low morale, which can lead to dropping out of school or poor concentration in class after spending long hours on the road (Marique et al, 2013).
 Early departures and late returns severely limit students' time for private study, and commuting distances profoundly affect the sleep patterns of adolescent pupils (Pradhan & Sinha, 2017).
 The literature consistently confirms the impact of distance to school on student performance, with various researchers documenting significant effects (Easton & Ferrari, 2015; The New Times, 2016; Vuri, 2007).
 Thapa (2015) and Getachew (2018) also found that distance to school has a significant impact on student achievement.

 Creswell and Creswell (2017) found that distance to school has a negative impact on students' academic performance.
-Distance to school may influence student performance through numerous factors associated with long distance travel to and from school (Thomas, 2016).
+Distance to school may influence student performance through numerous factors associated with long-distance travel to and from school (Thomas, 2016).
 Mhiliwa (2015) found that long walking distances to school negatively affect student performance compared to those who live closer to their schools.
 Students who travel long distances to school are exposed to longer travel times, reducing the time they can spend on homework or preparing for the next day of school (Andre-Bechely, 2007).

-Nelson, Misra, Sype, and Mackie (2016) reported that pupils who live further from school find it difficult to complete out-of-school assignments assigned by their teachers.
+Nelson, Misra, et al (2016) reported that pupils who live further from school find it difficult to complete out-of-school assignments assigned by their teachers.
 Taiwo (2019) found that walking long distances to and from school every day affects students' academic performance and contributes to absenteeism and fatigue, which leads to a lack of concentration and interest in school activities, with indirect negative consequences such as delinquency and lack of discipline.

-Despite extensive research, the relationship between distance to school, after-school study time and student achievement remains unclear and under-researched (Andre-Bechely, 2007; Ledwith, 2009; Thomas, 2016; Warrington, 2005).
-Mayo (2013) analysed the impact of walking long distances to and from school, and found that such journeys result in pupils arriving late at school and returning home late at night.
+Moyo (2013) analysed the impact of walking long distances to and from school and found that such journeys result in pupils arriving late at school and returning home late at night.
 In addition, longer walking distances lead to exhaustion and hunger, causing pupils to be tired while learning.
 This situation often results in pupils arriving at school on an empty stomach, which has a negative impact on their academic performance.

 Baliyan and Khama (2020) investigated the effect of distance to school on students' mathematics performance among 168 pupils in Botswana.
 Their results showed that distance had a significant effect on mathematics performance, with post-hoc analysis showing that long travel distances adversely affected students' mathematics performance.
-Duze (2010) examined the average distance travelled to school by pupils in primary and secondary schools in three states of Nigeria and its effect on attendance.
-The results showed that most pupils travelled up to five kilometres, which negatively affected their attendance.
+Duze (2010) examined the average distance traveled to school by pupils in primary and secondary schools in three states of Nigeria and its effect on attendance.
+The results showed that most pupils traveled up to five kilometers, which negatively affected their attendance.